 Look at the lab schedule.
 A student will receive a zero (0) for this portion if the information is not completed before a student walks into the lab for that particular experiment/day OR if it doesn't meet the minimum guidelines required.
-Notebooks are checked/signed by Instructor or TA at the start of each new lab experiment as well as during the exam.
+Notebooks are checked/signed by Instructor or TA at the start of each new lab experiment and when the notebook is turned in.
 The notebook grade determines 7.96 % of the overall course grade.